top of page

 Matching procedural requirements to actual committee function isn't a radical idea — it's what the law already envisions.
 Advisory committees should be easy to join, easy to run, and focused on the work.
 Delegated committees should have the structure their authority requires.
 Keeping those two things separate is how we make participation genuinely available to everyone who wants to contribute.

 Ken Lake has neighbors who want to be involved.
-The governance structures we build should make that easier.
+The governance structures we build can make that easier.

 Comments